News and knowhow for farmers

 Fodder

-Russian Comfrey was once christened the world’s fastest protein builder due to its ability to quickly regenerate.
+Russian Comfrey was once christened as the world’s fastest protein builder due to its ability to quickly regenerate.
 The herb contains 26 per cent protein– higher than almost any other fodder crop.

 25 per cent comfrey mixed with maize forage or small grains produced cheaper high-plane silage.